browserengineering/book/book/invalidation.md

 Protected fields
 ================

-Dirty flags, like `dirty_children`, are the traditional way to write a browser layout engine, but they have some downsides.
+Dirty flags like `children_dirty` are the traditional approach to layout invalidation, but they have some downsides.
 As you've seen, using them correctly means paying careful attention to how any given field is computed and used, and tracking dependencies between various computations across the browser.
 In our simple browser, that's pretty